srawlins/msieve/README.markdown

     >> p.factor!
     => [3, 7549, 48437, 135979]</code></pre>

-You can also include elementary functions as listed in msieve's readme.
+You can also include elementary arithmetic as listed in msieve's readme.
 I quote:

 > Starting with v1.08, the inputs to msieve can be integer arithmetic
 > expressions using any of the following operators: